The Smithereens: History

 The Smithereens are known for writing and playing catchy 1960s-influenced power pop.
 Along with a basic East coast roots-rock sound that owed much to musicians who inspired DiNizio, including the Who, the Clash, Elvis Costello and Nick Lowe, The Smithereens deployed a uniquely retro obsession with Mod, the late British Invasion pop of John's Children and the Move and other artifacts of 1950s and 1960s culture that lent its music substance.
 DiNizio said his single biggest influence was Buddy Holly: "Listening to Buddy Holly, I rediscovered my enjoyment of simple pop structures and pretty melodies...I've always thought of him as a kindred spirit."
 Likewise, The Who and The Kinks were major influences on Babjak and Diken.

 The title and lyrics of their song, “In a Lonely Place," appear to be based on the 1950 Humphrey Bogart film of the same title because of Bogart's lines: "I was born the day I met you, lived a while when you loved me, died a little when we broke apart."
 The title and artwork for the album 11 were a nod to the original 1960 Ocean's 11 film.

 The Smithereens starred as themselves and were featured as entertainment in the indoor beach party scene of the 1986 Troma film Class of Nuke 'Em High, playing the song "Much Too Much".
 The soundtrack to the film was not released until 2014.

 The highest position a Smithereens album attained on the Billboard pop charts was in 1990, when 11 peaked at No. 41 on the strength of the single "A Girl Like You" (which hit No. 38).
 "A Girl Like You" was originally written to be the title track for the 1989 Cameron Crowe film Say Anything....
 The album also featured a duet between DiNizio and Belinda Carlisle on Blue Period.

 Jim Babjak and Pat DiNizio perform with the Smithereens in Grapevine, Texas, 2007.

 The basic tracks for their most recent studio album of original material, titled 2011, were recorded in early October 2010 and the album was released on April 5, 2011.

 Jim Babjak performs with the Smithereens in Grapevine, Texas, 2007.

 The Smithereens were the final band to perform at the fabled Bleecker Street nightclub Kenny's Castaways in Greenwich Village, New York City, in October 2012.

 In June 2013, The Smithereens toured as support for Tom Petty and the Heartbreakers.

-Original bass player Mike Mesaros reunited with the band in 2016 and 2017 for select performances and continued to tour in 2018 through the present.
+Original bass player Mike Mesaros reunited with the band in 2016 and 2017 for select performances and continued to tour in 2018 to the present.